Reema-Almadhi/chess-piece-detection-yolo/README.md

 # YOLOv11 vs YOLOv12 for Chess Piece Detection

-A comparison of the performance of YOLOv11 and YOLOv12 on a custom chess piece detection dataset, evaluated using accuracy, speed, and generalization across 12 chess piece classes.
+A comparison of the performance of YOLOv11 and YOLOv12 on a custom chess piece detection dataset, evaluated using precision, recall, mAP, and inference speed across 12 chess piece classes."

 ## Sample detection images